Albert C. Knudson

 Albert Cornelius Knudson (1873–1953) was a Christian theologian in the Methodist tradition, associated with Boston University and the school of liberal theology known as Boston personalism.

 Biography

 Albert Cornelius Knudson was born on January 23, 1873, in Grand Meadow, Minnesota.
-He was the son of Asle Knudson (1844-1939) and Synnove (Fosse) Knudsen (1842-1916), both of whom were immigrants from Norway.
-The family subsequently moved to Saint Paul, Minnesota.
-Asle Knudson regularly traveled by train to Grand Meadow to minister at the Danish-Norwegian Methodist Church until shortly before his death in 1939.
+He was the son of Rev. Asle Knudsen (1844-1939) and Synnove (Fosse) Knudsen (1842-1916), both of whom were immigrants from Norway.
+The family eventually moved to Minneapolis, Minnesota.
+Asle Knudsen regularly traveled by train to Lake Mills, Iowa to minister at the Danish-Norwegian Methodist Church there until shortly before his death in 1939.